Does stress really cause infertility? It’s a controversial subject to say the least because how do you really measure stress from person to person?

 - Avoid caffeine and alcohol, these tend to amplify emotion more than you realize.

 - Try supplements that will balance out your body like S’moo.
+Please consult your doctor prior to starting any natural supplement routine.

 - Light some candles and take a hot bath while focusing on your breathing.